leafsphp/docs/src/docs/modules/http/response.md

 <!-- markdownlint-disable no-inline-html -->
-# 📢 Leaf Response
+# Leaf Response

 The response object is an abstraction of your Leaf application’s HTTP response that is returned to the HTTP client.
 In v2, the response object has been directly bound to the main Leaf object.

-## 🏂 Using Response
+## Using Response

-### Static Response <sup class="new-tag-1">NEW</sup>
+### Static Response

-v2.4.3+ allows you to call response methods statically, which means you no longer need to initialize the whole package.
+Response allows you to call methods statically, which means you don't need to initialize the whole package.

 ```php
 Leaf\Http\Response::json(["name" => "mychi"]);